PRATAP-KUMAR/gdm-extension/README.md

 if you want to operate from tty you need `systemd-container` package installed.
 Some distros ship it by default.
 If you dont have this package, install it first.
 Then run below commands.

+### Please note that `gdm` user is named `Debian-gdm` for debian OS.
+If you are using Debian OS, please replace `gdm` user with `Debian-gdm` where ever applicable in below commands.

 If running from tty
 ```
-sudo machinectl shell gdm@ /bin/bash # replace 'gdm' with 'Debian-gdm' if you are using debian
+sudo machinectl shell gdm@ /bin/bash # check not at line number 76. gdm || Debian-gdm
 gsettings set org.gnome.shell.extensions.gdm-extension hide-gdm-settings-icon false
 exit
 ```

 If running from terminal
 ```
-xhost si:localuser:gdm # replace 'gdm' with 'Debian-gdm' if you are using debian
+xhost si:localuser:gdm # check not at line number 76. gdm || Debian-gdm
-sudo -u gdm dbus-launch gsettings set org.gnome.shell.extensions.gdm-extension hide-gdm-settings-icon false
+sudo -u gdm dbus-launch gsettings set org.gnome.shell.extensions.gdm-extension hide-gdm-settings-icon false # check not at line number 76. gdm || Debian-gdm
 ```

 ## Known Issue